Skip to Content

 Communication Policy

-Effective communication is essential in order to provide good customer service and to fulfil our Standards of Service.
-This communication policy aims to outline our commitment to effective communication by documenting the ways in which we communicate with you, our communication objectives and our on-going endeavour to listen to and respond to you through active consultation and feedback.
+We recognise that effective communication is essential in order to provide good customer service and to fulfil our Standards of Service.
+The Communication Policy explains how we stay in touch with you, what we aim to achieve through our communications, and how we actively listen and respond to your feedback.

 1. Communication Purpose